About Advanced Interface Configuration

 EtherChannels (ASA Models)—The port-channel interface uses the lowest-numbered channel group interface MAC address as the port-channel MAC address.
 Alternatively you can configure a MAC address for the port-channel interface.
 We recommend configuring a unique MAC address in case the group channel interface membership changes.
 If you remove the interface that was providing the port-channel MAC address, then the port-channel MAC address changes to the next lowest numbered interface, thus causing traffic disruption.

 Subinterfaces—All subinterfaces of a physical interface use the same burned-in MAC address.
 You might want to assign unique MAC addresses to subinterfaces.
 For example, your service provider might perform access control based on the MAC address.
-Also, because IPv6 link-local addresses are generated based on the MAC address, assigning unique MAC addresses to subinterfaces allows for unique IPv6 link-local addresses.
+Also, because IPv6 link-local addresses are generated based on the MAC address, assigning unique MAC addresses to subinterfaces allows for unique IPv6 link-local addresses, which can avoid traffic disruption in certain instances on the ASA.

 ASASM VLANs—For the ASASM, all VLANs use the same MAC address provided by the backplane.